-By integrating Eq. (\ref{eq:Continuity-NR}) over an arbitrary spatial volume, one finds that the change in momentum within this volume is related to the total momentum current flowing out of the surface, either via the motion of particles or through interacting forces.
+By integrating Eq.~(\ref{eq:Continuity-NR}) over an arbitrary spatial volume, one finds that the change in momentum within this volume is related to the total momentum current flowing out of the surface, either via the motion of particles or through interacting forces.

 The above equation suggests that the interaction MCD functions analogously to a potential, in the sense that only its divergence is physically meaningful through its relation to the force density.
-It is well-known that gravitational and electric potentials lack absolute meaning, as adding an arbitrary constant has no observable consequences.
-In the present case, even greater freedom exists: the three equations cannot determine $T^{ij}_{I}$ since it has nine independent degrees of freedom.
+It is well-known that gravitational and electric potentials lack absolute meaning, as adding an arbitrary constant does not generate observable consequences.
+In the present case, even greater freedom exists: the three momentum continuity equations cannot determine $T^{ij}_{I}$ since it has nine degrees of freedom.
 Even under the assumption that $T^{ij}_{I}$ is symmetric in $i$ and $j$, there remain six independent components.
-For any given solutions $T^{ij}_{I}$, one is free to add an additional term~\cite{landau2013fluid},
+For any given solution $T^{ij}_{I}$, one is free to add an additional term~\cite{landau2013fluid},

 where $\chi^{[ki]j} = \chi^{kij} - \chi^{ikj}$ has been called the superpotential in the literature~\cite{Blaschke:2016ohs}.
-Clearly this new MCD is also a valid solution of the momentum continuity equation and yields the same momentum conservation, albeit with a different local structure.
+Clearly, this new MCD is also a valid solution of the momentum continuity equation and yields the same momentum conservation, albeit with a different local structure.
 One can verify that $\partial_k\chi^{[ki]j}$ has six independent components, which, when combined with the above three constraint equations, can fully determine all components of $T^{ij}_{I}$.
-Without additional input, there is no compelling reason to prefer one form of local conservation law over the other.
+Therefore, without additional input, there is no compelling reason to prefer one form of local conservation law over the other.

-Additional inputs---such as boundary conditions and mechanical models for the force density---may be considered a ``gauge choice''.
-In the following section, we will explicitly present examples showing that the same force density can give rise to entirely different interaction MCDs, depending on the selected force model and boundary conditions.
+Additional inputs---such as the boundary conditions and mechanical models for the force density---may be considered as a ``gauge choice''.
+In the following sections, we will explicitly present examples showing that the same force density can give rise to entirely different interaction MCDs, depending on the selected force models and boundary conditions.
 Only one of them admits an interpretation as surface forces---when the system can be described as a static continuous medium with short-range or contact interactions.